Dutch justice minister vows rioters will be prosecuted

 The unrest began Saturday night — the first night of the curfew — when youths in the fishing village of Urk torched a coronavirus testing center.
 It escalated significantly with violence in the southern city of Eindhoven and the capital, Amsterdam.

-Gerrit van der Burg, the country’s most senior public prosecutor, said in a statement Monday that authorities are “committed to tracking down and prosecuting people who committed crimes.
+Gerrit van der Burg, the most senior Dutch public prosecutor, said authorities are “committed to tracking down and prosecuting people who committed crimes.
 Count on it that they will be dealt with harshly.”

-The rate of new infections in Netherlands has been decreasing in recent weeks, but the government is keeping up the tough lockdown, citing the slow pace of the decline and fears of new more transmissible variants of the virus spreading quickly.
+The rate of new infections in Netherlands has been decreasing in recent weeks, but the government is keeping up the tough lockdown, citing the slow pace of the decline and fears of new, more transmissible virus variants.
 The country has registered more than 13,650 confirmed COVID-19 deaths.